jcheong0428/jcheong0428.github.io/_posts/2018-12-05-Chance_is_not_enough.markdown

        Performance.
 The Journal of Machine Learning Research (2010) vol. 11](http://www.jmlr.org/papers/volume11/ojala10a/ojala10a.pdf)

-*This post has also been published with (Towards Data Science on Medium)[https://towardsdatascience.com/chance-is-not-enough-evaluating-model-significance-with-permutations-e3b17de6ba04].*
+*This post has also been published with [Towards Data Science on Medium](https://towardsdatascience.com/chance-is-not-enough-evaluating-model-significance-with-permutations-e3b17de6ba04).*